michael-rubel/laravel-auto-binder/README.md

     ->bind()
 ```

-This will automatically do the next job for you:
+This will do the next job for you:
 ```php
 $this->app->singleton(AuthServiceInterface::class, AuthService::class);
 $this->app->singleton(UserServiceInterface::class, UserService::class);